thi-ng/umbrella/packages/markdown-table/README.md

 ## About

-Markdown table formatter/generator with support for column alignments
+Markdown table formatter/generator with support for column alignments.

 See related packages below for alternative solutions / approaches...